 As the name suggests, the place is barren with no vegetation or inhabitants.
 The place is selectively open for tourism.
 But only if you seek prior permission from the Forest Department of Port Blair.

-Many adventurers prefer visiting this place for the water sports, like scuba diving or snorkeling, owing to the clean waters.
+Many adventurers prefer visiting this place for the water sports.
+Scuba diving and also snorkeling are eagerly preferred.

 It is believed that the earlier volcanic eruptions, dating back to 1991, did some apocalyptic damage to the animal species.

 A scientific expedition in 1993 was done to study the effect of the volcanic activity two years ago.
 It showed that the gas emissions reduced the fauna, a number of bird species, and also their population.